izot/shortstack/README.md

 Note that construction of custom ShortStack Micro Servers requires that you have a licensed copy of Echelon IzoT NodeBuilder installed.

+**microserver/firmware**
+contains updated Neuron firmware for use with some Neuron Chips or Smart Transceivers.
+Please see the README.md file within for detailed insstructions.

 **example**
 contains a set of examples for a number of applications and targets.
 Each example includes example-specific documentation.
 The examples are configured to